Translational medicine: Training and education

 In recent years, a number of educational programs have emerged to provide professional training in the skills necessary for successfully translating research into improved clinical outcomes.
 These programs go by various names (including Master of Translational Medicine and Master of Science in Bioinnovation).
 Many such programs emerge from bioengineering departments, often in collaboration with clinical departments.

 Master and PhD programs

-Duke-NUS Medical School, Singapore, in collaboration with the Eureka Institute for Translational Medicine, offers a Master of International Translational Medicine (MITM).
-This two-year part-time, executive-style programme aims to elevate expertise, enhance networking, and accelerate the speed of discovery, while optimizing potential career pathways for students.
-Coming from varying professional backgrounds, the students bring their diverse perspectives in dissecting Translational Medicine under the mentorship of faculty ranging from researchers, entrepreneurs, healthcare providers, industry representatives, international regulators, and funders.